North Coast railway line, Queensland: Duplications

 The section from Bowen Hills to Eagle Junction was duplicated in 1886, extended to Northgate in 1890 and Caboolture in 1917.
 The section from Roma Street to Bowen Hills was opened as double track, one of the few lines in Queensland so built, in 1890.
 The line from Caboolture to Beerburrum was duplicated when realigned in 2009, meaning the first 65 km of the NCL is duplicated.
 Plans have been announced to realign and duplicate to Nambour (a further 40 km), but the completion date is 2031.

-The 98 km section from Callemondah (junction for the coal unloading terminal north of Gladstone) to Rocklands (junction with the Blackwater coal system) was duplicated in sections between ~1985-95.
+The 98 km section from Callemondah (junction for the coal unloading terminal north of Gladstone) to Rocklands (junction with the Blackwater coal system) was duplicated in sections between ~1985–95.

 The 10 km from Townsville to Stuart (junction of the Mount Isa line) was duplicated in 1936, and extended a further 10 km to Nome in 1963.

-The growth in patronage on suburban trains as a result of the 1980s electrification scheme resulted in the quadruplication of the Roma St-Northgate section in 1996, including 2 pairs of single track tunnels and the utilisation of the Bowen Hills tunnel widened 20 years earlier.
-Some of the roadbed and bridge abutments had been built in the 1950s before the original quadruplication scheme was abandoned.
-A third line had been added as far as Lawnton, which was extended to Petrie as part of the Redcliffe Peninsula line which opened in 2016.
+Preparation for the quadruplication of the section from Roma Street to Zillmere began in the 1950s, resulting in the widening of the rail corridor and the construction of bridge pillars and the rebuild of several stations with additional (unused) platforms.
+Funding issues resulted in the quadruplication plan being postponed until circa 1977 when the corridor was triplicated (3 tracks) up to Northgate.
+The growth in patronage on suburban trains as a result of the 1980s electrification scheme resulted in the quadruplication of the Roma St-Northgate section from 1996 to 1999, including 2 pairs of single track tunnels and the utilisation of the Bowen Hills tunnel widened 20 years earlier.
+Triple track was continued from Northgate to Lawnton in the same era.
+Alongside construction of the Redcliffe Peninsula Railway Line from 2014 to 2016, a four-track bridge was built over the North Pine River between Lawnton and Petrie, providing at least a continuous 3 track corridor from Northgate to Petrie.